Homomesy in products of three chains and multidimensional recombination: The homomesy phenomenon and recombination

 Using the idea of layers, Einstein and Propp defined the concept of recombination and proved the following proposition, which we restate in the above notation.
 See Figure \ref{fig:3x3recomb} for an example.

 \begin{definition} Let $I \in J([a] \times [b])$.
-Define the \emph{recombination} of $I$ as $\Delta I=\cup_{j}L_{1}^j(\mathrm{Row}^{j-1}(I))$. \end{definition}
+Define the \emph{recombination} of $I$ as $\Delta I=\bigcupdot_{j}L_{1}^j(\row^{j-1}(I))$. \end{definition}

-\begin{proposition}[\cite{Recomb}] Let $I \in J([a] \times [b])$.
-Then $\mathrm{Pro}(\Delta I)=\cup_{j}L_{1}^j(\mathrm{Row}^{j}(I))$. \end{proposition}
+\begin{proposition}[ {\cite[Theorem 12]{EP2013}}] Let $I \in J([a] \times [b])$.
+Then $\mathrm{Pro}(\Delta I)=\bigcupdot_{j}L_{1}^j(\row^{j}(I))=\Delta(\row(I))$. \end{proposition}

 The idea behind recombination is the following: we take a single layer from each order ideal in a sequence of order ideals from a rowmotion orbit to form the layers of a new order ideal.
 Proposition \ref{prop:2drecomb} tells us that if we apply promotion to this new order ideal, the result is the same as if we move one step forward in the rowmotion orbit and apply recombination again.
+In other words, recombination gives an equivariant bijection between $J([a] \times [b])$ under Pro and $J([a] \times [b])$ under Row.

-In Theorem \ref{thm:genrecomb}, we will generalize this notion to higher dimensional products of chains.
-Before doing so, however, we observe important properties of Row and Pro and how their toggles commute in the $[a] \times [b]$ case.
-In order to state this observation, we introduce an additional definition.
-This definition will also prove useful when discussing commuting toggles in $n$-dimensions.
+In Theorem \ref{thm:genrecomb}, we generalize this notion to higher dimensional products of chains.
+Before doing so, however, we observe an important property of Row and Pro and how their toggles commute in the $[a] \times [b]$ case.
+To state this we introduce an additional definition, which will also prove useful for discussing commuting toggles in $n$-dimensions.